stellar/awesome-stellar/README.md

 - [SatoshiPay](https://satoshipay.io/) - Global, fast and easy micropayment solutions.

-- [Token](https://token.io/) - An open banking and digital money platform that delivers the infrastructure for lower cost, instant and more secure payments.

 - [Settle Network](https://settlenetwork.com/) - Settle provides programmatic interoperability between traditional and digital assets, by leveraging our financial infrastructure in every country we operate.

 - [StellarAuth](https://stellarauth.com/) - StellarAuth increases user security and enables key management across applications and user actions with more grace and simplicity than any 2FA system out there.